DanielLiui/ASL-letter-classifiers/README.md

 - Images are RGB since MobileNetV2 was trained on RGB images.
 50 x 50 image size was chosen since it is the optimal image size that is both minimally small for more efficient training and yields high classification accuracy.

 ### Architecture
-- Pretrained weights with a bit of fine-tuning for the last layers
+- Pretrained weights with a bit of fine-tuning for the last layers.

 <br>